loonloon/Notes/UDM-Design-Patterns-in-CSharp-and-NET.md

 ---

 * Liskov Substitution Principle
-  * Should be always be up cast and the operation should be stil generally OK
+  * Should be always be up cast and the operation should be still generally OK

 ```
 //wrong